wp-plugins/wp-easycart/readme.txt

 License URI: http://www.wpeasycart.com/terms-and-conditions/
 Donate Link: http://www.wpeasycart.com

-WP EasyCart lets you have a WordPress Shopping Cart with only a few clicks!
+WP EasyCart is an easy to use WordPress Shopping Cart Plugin that can sell products online with only a few clicks!

 == Description ==

-WP EasyCart eCommerce plugin is a simple install into new or existing WordPress blogs and websites.
+WP EasyCart eCommerce plugin is a simple shopping cart plugin that installs into new or existing WordPress blogs and websites.
 Get a full WordPress Shopping Cart system within minutes!
-Sell products, downloadable goods, gift cards, clothing and more!
+Sell retail products, digital downloadable goods, gift cards and more!
 And now with WordPress, the powerful features are still very easy to administrate!

-WP EasyCart provides administrative software, so there is no need to use WordPress as a management system for your products.
-Desktop PC, Mac, iPad, and Android software is available to download and allows you to control the myriad of options the software has to offer.
+WP EasyCart provides administrative software, so there is no need to use WordPress as a management system for your shopping cart.
+Desktop PC, Mac, iPad, and Android software is available to download and allows you to control the myriad of options the shopping cart software has to offer.

 [youtube http://www.youtube.com/watch?v=ldxkfqqHv5Q]